sr3m/heic_to_jpeg_converter/README.md

 1. **Clone or Download**

-   * Clone this repository or download the `bulk_heic_to_jpeg.py` file directly and place it in the folder containing your HEIC images.
+   * Clone this repository or download `bulk_heic_to_jpeg.py` directly and place it in the folder containing your HEIC images:

    ```bash
    git clone https://github.com/sr3m/heic_to_jpeg_converter.git